OData/v3ProtocolDocument/OData.markdown

 - Querying: Requesting that the server perform a set of filtering and other transformations to its data, then return the results.
 - Editing: Creating, editing, and deleting data.

 The OData Protocol is different from other REST-based web service approaches in that it provides a uniform way to describe both the data and the data model.
-This improves semmantic interoperability between systems and allows an ecosystem to emerge.
+This improves semantic interoperability between systems and allows an ecosystem to emerge.

 Towards that end, the OData Protocol follows these design principles:

 - Prefer mechanisms that work on a variety of data stores.
 In particular, do not assume a relational data model.
-- Backwards compatability is paramount.
+- Backwards compatibility is paramount.
 Clients and servers which speak different versions of the OData Protocol should interoperate, supporting everything allowed in lower versions.
 - Follow REST principles unless there is a good and specific reason not to.
 - OData should degrade gracefully.
-It should be easy to make a very basic but compliant OData endpoint, with additional work necessary only to support additional capabilities.
+It should be easy to build a very basic but compliant OData service, with additional work necessary only to support additional capabilities.

 # 2. Data Model #

 This section provides a high-level description of the Entity Data Model (EDM); the abstract data model that MUST be used to describe the data exposed by an OData service.
 An [OData Metadata Document](*MetadataDocument) is a representation of a service's data model exposed for client consumption.

 The central concepts in the EDM are **entities** and **associations**.
-Entities are instances of **Entity Types** (e.g. Customer, Employee, etc) which are nominal structured records with a key.
-Entity Types contain named primitive- or complex- valued properties.
+Entities are instances of **Entity Types** (e.g. Customer, Employee, etc.) which are nominal structured records with a key.
+Entity Types contain named primitive- or complex-valued properties.

 **Complex Types** are nominal structured types also consisting of a list of properties but with no key, thus can only exist as a property of a containing Entity Type or as a temporary value.

 The **Entity Key** of an Entity Type is formed from a subset of primitive properties of the Entity Type.
-The Entity Key (e.g. CustomerId, OrderId, etc) is a fundamental concept to uniquely identify instances of Entity Types (entities) and allows entities to participate in relationships.
+The Entity Key (e.g. CustomerId, OrderId, etc.) is a fundamental concept to uniquely identify instances of Entity Types (entities) and allows entities to participate in relationships.

 Properties statically declared as part of the Entity Type's structural definition are called **declared properties** and those which are not are **dynamic properties**.
 Entity Types which allow dynamic properties are called Open Entity Types.
 If an instance of an Open Entity Type does not include a value for a dynamic property, the instance must be treated as if it included the property with a value of null.
 A dynamic property MUST NOT have the same name as a declared property.

 Entities are grouped in named collections called **Entity Sets** (e.g. Customers is a set of Customer Entity Type instances).

-**Association Types** define the relationship between two or more Entity Types (e.g. Employee WorksFor Department).
+**Association Types** define the relationship between two Entity Types (e.g. Employee WorksFor Department).
 Instances of Association Types are grouped in **Association Sets**. **Navigation Properties** are special properties on Entity Types which are bound to a specific association and are used to refer to specific associations of an entity.
 Navigation Properties, like scalar properties, may be declared as part of the Entity Type's structural definition or may be dynamic properties of an Open Entity Type.

 Finally, all instance containers (Entity Sets and Association Sets) are grouped in an **Entity Container**.